kexa-io/Kexa/documentation/provider/HTTP.md

 AUTHORIZATION=
 ```

-note that "METHOD" and "URL" can also be set as environment variables instead of in "default.json".
+note that `METHOD` and `URL` can also be set as environment variables instead of in `default.json`.

 ## Additional documentation

-If you want to have more documentation about the API you want request, please refer to its documentation.
+If you want to have more documentation about :

+- the API you want request, please refer to its documentation.
-If you want to have more documentation about our request, we use [axios](https://axios-http.com/docs/intro)
+- our request, we use [axios](https://axios-http.com/docs/intro).